Majestic Minima

 • price 1 of 4

 The leafy, village-like suburb of Walkerville isn't exactly a hotspot for Adelaide holidaymakers – it's too far to comfortably walk into the city, and it's not really near anything one would call a tourist attraction.
-But what this quirky boutique motel may lack in location it makes up for in style and handy features, especially for longer stays.
-Part of the Art Series Hotel chain, its design is inspired by Pitjantjatjara artist Tommy Watson, whose colourful dreaming artworks brighten the hallways and rooms with vibrant pinks, blues and oranges.
-The 140 light and airy open-plan suites range from studio to two bedroom, and all feature a kitchenette, Foxtel and free wifi.
-There's also free parking, but if you don't have a ride don't worry – the hotel has a fleet of Smart Cars, scooters and Lekker bicycles for hire, the latter perfect for riding along the stunning River Torrens Linear Park that's just metres from the doorstep.
+But what this quirky boutique motel may lack in location, it makes up for in style and handy features, especially for longer stays.
+Part of the Art Series hotel chain, its design is inspired by Pitjantjatjara artist Tommy Watson, whose colourful dreaming artworks brighten the hallways and rooms with vibrant pinks, blues and oranges.
+The 140 light and airy open-plan suites range from studio to two bedrooms, and all feature a kitchenette, Foxtel and free wifi.
+There's also free parking, but if you don't have a ride, don't worry – the hotel has a fleet of Smart Cars, scooters and Lekker bicycles for hire, the latter perfect for riding along the stunning River Torrens Linear Park that's just metres from the doorstep.

 • Hotels